A case study of intersections on blowups of the moduli of curves: Toric contact cycles

-with ramification specified by $\underline \sV$ and considered up to the torus action on the codomain.
-This determines a cycle class in $\cM_{g,n}$ of codimension $rg$, parameterizing curves which admit a map to the toric variety $(\mathbb P^1)^r$ with the given ramification data $\underline \sV$.
-On a fixed pointed curve $(C,p_1,\ldots, p_n)$, if such a map exists it is unique up to the rank $r$ torus scaling accounted for above.
-It is equivalent to the condition that each of the Cartier divisors $\sV_i\cdot \underline p$ is trivial in the Picard group of $C$.
-There is a basic product relation:
+\begin{proof} On a fixed pointed curve $(C,p_1,\ldots, p_n)$, if such a map exists it is unique up to the rank $r$ torus scaling accounted for above.
+Indeed, it is equivalent to the condition that each of the Cartier divisors $\sV_i\cdot \underline p$ is trivial in the Picard group of $C$.
+If the $r$ line bundles are trivial, each has a unique section up to scaling, giving the morphism to $\mathbb P^1$ on each factor. \end{proof}

+The construction therefore determines a cycle (and not merely a cycle class) in $\cM_{g,n}$ whose expected codimension is $rg$.
+There is a basic intersection relation:

+This relation is visible already at the level of \textit{cycles}, rather than merely cycle classes.
+Note that the cycle class is $0$ in Chow homology, because the tautological ring is $0$ in codimension $g$.
+The product relation extends to the moduli space of curves of compact type, and passing to Chow homology, gives a basic product relation.
+The extension to $\Mbar_{g,n}$ is much more subtle, and is essentially our main topic in this part of the paper.
+We require tropical techniques to go further.